Gremious/discord-wal-theme-template/README.md

+Currently doesn't work cause of the discord redesign.
+But maybe one day i'll get to it again.

 A pywal and [wallust](https://codeberg.org/explosion-mental/wallust) template for [Vencord](https://github.com/Vendicated/Vencord) (or probably any other client capable of loading css, no guarantees).

 Does not modify any discord styling outside of colors - it is just a recolored, vanilla discord.